PinataCloud/channel-frame/README.md

 ### Edit the Config

 Everything you need to customize this frame is in the `config.ts` file at the root of the project!
-You will need image links for each step, and [Pinata](https://pinata.cloud) makes that pretty easy but uploading and copying the links.
+You will need image links for each step, and [Pinata](https://pinata.cloud) makes that pretty easy by uploading and copying the links.

 ```typescript
 export const config = {